AzmatIshaq/ml-final-draft/README.md

 # ml-final-draft
- This is a report for the draft of the ml final project.
+ This is a repo for the draft of the ml final project.